Bluerobin427/Forest-Glen/Luigi.md

 Luigi's face is handsome enough for a dwarf, with a quaffed mop of jet black hair rising like a wave on top of his head.
 Contrasting with his careful follicular stylings is the...rest.
 Cobbled together clothing stained crusty white with sweat and dark from wood varnish and polish.
 A sight to be seen, for sure.

 He's a dwarf, puts himself together... except his gear.
 He tries!
-Really.
+Really."

-"
+He has a patron of some kind.